MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 |1 byte|Left edge of first block to Right edge of first block<br/>...<br/>Left edge of Nth block to Right edge of Nth block|
 |||

-With SACK enabled (default), a packet or series of packets can be dropped, and the receiver informs the sender which data has been received, and where there may be "holes" in the data.
+With SACK enabled (default), a packet or series of packets can be dropped.
+The receiver informs the sender which data has been received, and where there may be "holes" in the data.
 The sender can then selectively retransmit the missing data without a retransmission of blocks of data that have already been received successfully.
 SACK is controlled by the SackOpts registry parameter.

 The SackOpts value in the following registry key can be edited to control the use of selective acknowledgments:

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters`

-1. On the toolbar click Start, click Run, and then type Regedit to start the Registry Editor.
+1. On the toolbar select **Start** > **Run**, and then type `Regedit` to start the Registry Editor.
-2. Locate and click the above key in the Registry Editor, and then click Modify on the Edit menu.
+2. Locate and click the above key in the Registry Editor, and then select **Modify** on the Edit menu.
 3. Type the desired value in the Value data box.

 > [!NOTE]